 WANT TO START A CAREER IN SUPPLY CHAIN MANAGEMENT?

 Does a career involving demand planning, quality control, inventory management, and problem solving interest you?
 Then your first step is to get some quality training.

-Have a look at the supply chain and logistics management program offered by Herzing College.
-This diploma is delivered online and takes just 12 months to complete, including a six-week internship.
+Have a look at the online supply chain and logistics management program offered by Herzing College.
+This diploma takes just 12 months to complete, including a six-week internship.

 Visit the program page to explore courses, learn more about the program, and chat live with a friendly admissions advisor.
 We’re here to help!